-Keeping our advocacy lens at the forefront, the following initiatives are key priorities for the Vice President for Diversity office in 2020:
+Keeping our advocacy lens at the forefront, the following initiatives are key priorities for the Office of the Vice President for Diversity:

 The Principles of Community support the Colorado State University mission and vision of access, research, teaching, service, and engagement.
 A collaborative, and vibrant community is a foundation for learning, critical inquiry, and discovery.

 Recruitment & Retention of Diverse Employees

 Colorado State University is committed to supporting the recruitment and retention of all employees by recognizing the inherent value of diversity.
 There are a number of resources and initiatives that support this commitment.